Expregular functions: Regularity of Ariadne automata

 \AP A ""block"" in a "tile" is a maximal factor from $(\opp + \suc) \same^*$; note that by our assumption that the first step is not $\same$, every "tile" can be uniquely decomposed into blocks.
-Blocks starting with $\opp$ are called $\opp$-blocks and blocks starting with $\suc$ are called $\suc$-blocks. \AP Each "block" has an ""entry direction"" and an ""exit direction"", defined by induction as follows: \begin{itemize} \item the "entry direction" of the first "block" is $\rightarrow$; \AP \item the "entry direction" of a "block" which is not the first is the reverse of the "exit direction" of the previous "block"; \item the "exit direction" of a $\suc$-"block" matches its "entry direction", and the "exit direction" of a $\opp$-"block" is the "opposite" of its "entry direction". \end{itemize} We also say that a "block" is a ""left exit"" if its "exit direction" is $\leftarrow$, and similarly for ""left entries"", ""right exits"" and right entries.
-Finally, we say that a "tile" is a left "tile" if its last "block" is a "left exit", and that it is a right "tile" otherwise.

-A ""tiling"" (of the fixed input string $\triangles w$) is a map $T$ from "positions" $i \in \{0,1,\dots,|w|,|w+1|\}$ of $\triangles{w}$ to the finite set $S$ of tilings.
+Blocks starting with $\opp$ are called $\opp$-blocks and blocks starting with $\suc$ are called $\suc$-blocks. \AP Each "block" has an ""entry direction"" and an ""exit direction"", defined by induction as follows: \begin{itemize} \item the "entry direction" of the first "block" is $\rightarrow$; \AP \item the "entry direction" of a "block" which is not the first is the opposite of the "exit direction" of the previous "block"; \item the "exit direction" of a $\suc$-"block" matches its "entry direction", and the "exit direction" of a $\opp$-"block" is the "opposite" of its "entry direction". \end{itemize} We also say that a "block" is a ""left exit"" if its "exit direction" is $\leftarrow$, and similarly for ""left entries"", ""right exits"" and ""right entries"".
+Finally, we say that a "tile" is a left "tile" if its last "block" is a "left exit", and that it is a right "tile" otherwise. \AP A ""tiling"" (of the fixed input string $\triangles w$) is a map $T$ from "positions" $i \in \{0,1,\dots,|w|,|w+1|\}$ of $\triangles{w}$ to the finite set $\Lambda$ of tiles.
 We now define a notion of validity of "tiling", which is meant to capture whether a "tiling" induces a well-behaved sequence of "splits", as in the following example.

 \begin{example} An example of a "tiling" (on the left) and the associated sequence of "splits" (on the right):